Pit House Park, July 3rd 2021

-Thank you to our volunteers: Alan, Robert, Jeannette, Michael, Judith, Leslie, Remi, Kaia, Amy, Carol, Iris, Terry, Sara, Kris, Michelle, Bruce, Rachel, Bowen, Max, Richard, Mieka, Rosanna, Riley, Annemarie, Chloe, Hristina, Samantha, Taylor, and Tyson.
+Thank you to our volunteers for their hard work, laughter, and great conversation: Alan, Robert, Jeannette, Michael, Judith, Leslie, Remi, Kaia, Amy, Carol, Iris, Terry, Sara, Kris, Michelle, Bruce, Rachel, Bowen, Max, Richard, Mieka, Rosanna, Riley, Annemarie, Chloe, Hristina, Samantha, Taylor, and Tyson.

 Thank you to the City of Colwood for continuing to support our community engagement work and giving us the opportunity to help restore beautiful Pit House Park.
 Thanks to Gord Beauvillier, the Foreman of Parks, for setting us up to do our activity here!

 A photo album from the day can be found HERE!

 - 29 community members contributed 77.5 volunteer hours!

 - A whopping 20 cubic metres of invasive plants were removed!

 - Our youngest volunteer was two years old 🙂

 - 17 community members were introduced to Pit House Park